D221/nobsrom/README.md

 ![Demo Screenshot](images/screenshot.png) *[Optional: Add actual screenshot later]*

-A terminal-based retro game launcher with full gamepad support, designed for easy navigation and management of your retro game collection.
+A terminal-based game rom launcher with full gamepad support, designed for easy navigation and launching of your rom collection.

 ## Features